timofeysie/nextjs-markdown-blog/writings/you-dont-need-effects.md

 The standard approach is to lift the state up to a common ancestor components and then pass it down.

 If the common ancestor is nearby, props can be used; if it's far away, context or Redux can be used.

+## Summary

+The useEffect hook is an essential part of a React, but that doesn't mean it should be used everywhere.
+As always, clean code should avoid unessesary complexity, so knowing when not to use more code is just as important as knowing when to use it.

+Use the hashtag #YouDontNeedEffects and the link below on [Twitter](https://twitter.com/) for any comments or feedback.